AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 ### Filter and reformat network

-To filter and reformat the association matrix into a format for network visualization, use the `filter.network()` function.
+To filter and reformat the association matrix for network visualization, use the `filter.network()` function.

 ```R